-The Curve Ball – Carpet Adhesive
+Challenge I – Carpet Adhesive

 Removing carpet adhesive is never pleasant but usually predictable – it hardens with age and so mechanical removal is the easiest, fastest and least costly option.
 (Many contractors still insist on using the more costly, slower, messier and nastier chemical removal – but there’s just no need.)
 In this case, the top three layers of carpet adhesive remained quite rubbery, which posed a challenge to the expected removal process.

 After consulting with the manufacturer of our floor machine we were advised to use different tooling; once the switch was made the the carpet adhesive was removed without having to resort to the slow and nasty chemical removal process.
 All carpet adhesive was removed to within 1/2″ of wall surfaces, leaving nothing but smooth concrete for the new floor installation.
 While there was very little concrete dust generated in this process, we made sure to have our industrial-sized HEPA vacuum connected at all times to protect our workers and minimize cleanup time.